 Do a Feeder Workout

-To amp-up your weak areas, toss in a feeder workout during the week, about 2-4 days after you hit your lagging muscle group.
-A feeder workout is a short, high repetition workout a few days after the principle workout.
-It provides the muscle in need another stimulation session without putting you into over training mode.
+To amp-up your weak areas, toss in a feeder workout during the week, about 1-2 days after you hit your lagging muscle group.
+A feeder workout is a short, high repetition workout a day or two after the principle workout.
+It provides the muscle in need another stimulation session and drives blood, nutrients, and oxygen into the muscles without putting you into over training mode.

 The idea of a feeder workout is to keep it short and simple, and just rep out.
-Choose one compound exercise and do 2 sets of 40-50 reps and choose one isolation exercise and do 2 sets of 40-50 reps, and you’re done.
+Choose an exercise for the body part and do 1-3 sets of 50 reps.
+That’s it.
+You’re done with the feeder workout.